 Alag River and Longos River is among those river systems heavily silted with sand, mud and gravel materials coming from the mountains of Halcon in the Province of Oriental Mindoro.
 Currently, no temporary docks nor flood control embankments have been built by the government for the river or its estuary.
 According to on-site inspections of the river estuary, the river is severely clogged, which is unfavorable for drainage.
 It requires immediate desilting and dredging to improve the conveyance capacity of the river and to ensure that there will be no occurrence of waterlogging that could cause substantial damage to lives and properties of residents living in the area.
-Figure 1-5 shows the river site condition.
+Figure 1-5 the river site condition.

-The main objective of the proposed project is to clear the Longos River of sediments down to its design depth for flood control and for the local government of Baco to implement its river control projects along the proposed project area.
+The main objective of the proposed project is to clear the Alag River of sediments down to its design depth for flood control and for the local government of Baco to implement its river control projects along the proposed project area.

-Figure 1-5: Aerial View of Longos River Mouth (above) and Facing Upstream (below)
+Figure 1-5: Aerial view of Alag River Delta